cosmos/cosmos-sdk/docs/core/proto-docs.md

 <a name="cosmos.staking.v1beta1.MsgDelegateResponse"></a>

 ### MsgDelegateResponse
-MsgDelegateResponse defines the Msg/Delegate response type.
+MsgDelegateResponse defines the MsgDelegate response type.